zilexa/Homeserver/filesystem/folderstructure/README.md

-Folder Structure Recommendations
+# Folder Structure Recommendations

 My folder structure is extremely simple, this supports easy backups and snapshots with a similar file structure:

-The root of my data (data disk array):
+The root of my data (data disk array) is `/mnt/pool` it contains a single folder:
-/mnt/pool

-Contains a single folder:
-/mnt/pool/Users

-Now I split 2 types of Users: Local (me, my partner, closest family) and External (Friends that I give cloud accounts).
+> Users/

+Which contains:
+> Users/Local
+> Users/External

-Local Users will be backupped, since this is the primary place where their data is stored.
+- Users/Local is the primary data storage for local users:
-External Users: this is not their primary data location, they will most probably use my Homeserver as a backup.
+My partner, myself, parents, perhaps some very close relatives or friends.

+- Users/External is the secondary data storage for external users:
+Friends and family that need a backup of their data and would like to enjoy the benefits of your fast, reliable Homeserver/private cloud solution.

 The full folder structure:
 /mnt/pool/Users/Local/Username1